The Court

 Headshots

-- If a player is ducking or crouching and is hit in the head, neither the player hit or the thrower are out.
+- If a player is ducking or crouching and is hit in the head, neither the player hit nor the thrower is OUT.

-- A player unsuccessful in their attempt to catch a high thrown ball will be deemed "out".
-It is the official's judgment as to whether the player is defending themselves or attempting to catch the ball.
+- It is the official's judgment as to whether the player is defending themselves or attempting to catch the ball.

 Referee